Mining & FIFO Workers: Getting Life Insurance in High-Risk Jobs

 Seeking $400k life insurance + income protection

-Income protection: Declined by all individual insurers
+Income protection: declined by all individual retail insurers

-Alternative: Union group scheme ($4,000/month benefit) + personal savings
+Alternative: union group scheme + personal savings

 Accident-only policy obtained for additional protection